-You may be thinking that you’re at the mercy of the elements while living in a container home, but this isn’t the case.
+You may be thinking that you’re at the mercy of the elements while living in a home, but this isn’t the case.
 While the metal can absorb more heat from the sun than a traditional building, you can still adjust the temperature to your liking.

-Air conditioning and heating can easily be added to a container home, so you have full control of the climate.
+Air conditioning and heating can easily be added to a home, so you have full control of the climate.
 As it’s a small space, you’ll find that you can heat or cool it in no time at all and at a lower cost compared to a larger house.

 4. They’re for DIY Buffs Only

-Having some DIY skills by your side can help if you’re looking to create an entirely custom container home, however they’re not necessary.
+Having some DIY skills by your side can help if you’re looking to create an entirely custom home, however they’re not necessary.
 Many conversion companies can do the hard work for you and deliver the home of your dreams ready-made.

 If you do want to take on the task yourself, then there are plenty of resources to help you along the way.
 YouTube videos will be your best friends as you learn how to customise your home, providing tips on products and best practice.
 There are some wonderful modular home videos out there that will inspire and advise you.

 5. There’s No Running Water

 Pop-up homes can be equipped with showers, bathrooms and baths – just the same as a standard home.
 Running water is simple to plumb into the home, giving you all of the conveniences that you’re accustomed to.

 While you may not have the space for a full jacuzzi bath, there’s no need to give up a luxurious shower when you move into your home.
 Many home-owners that want to be eco-friendly will reuse their water for the likes of farming and composting.

 6. They’ll Become Rusty Over Time

 Properly insulated homes won’t get rusty!
 Running water and condensation inside metal can be concerning, but if your home is insulated and ventilated then this won’t be an issue.
 You may have seen some rusty metal modules in the past, but these have often been used for many years in less-than-ideal circumstances.